sanjeevphd/DeMLopment-Example/docs/posts/deMLopment.rst

    - project scaffolding, code formatting and styling, version control, unifying steps with make, Docker for reproducibility and portability.

 #.
-Monitoring
+Serving and Monitoring

+   Framework for serving, metrics for monitoring - system, model, data.

 #.
-Model Deployment
+Model Testing and Deployment

+   Testing includes load (endpoint) testing, A/B testing, etc. Strategies for deployment and triggers for retraining.

 #.
-Model Training
+Model (re)Training

 #.
 Data Management